pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-deployment/cloudrun.md

   Specific guide for configuring CloudRun deployment.
 ---

-Deploying a CloudRun application requires a `service.yaml` file placing inside the application configuration directory.
+Deploying a CloudRun application requires a `service.yaml` file placing inside the application directory.
 That file contains the service specification used by CloudRun as following:

 ``` yaml
 apiVersion: serving.knative.dev/v1